getsentry/sentry-github-actions-app/README.md

 ## Sentry staff info

-Google Cloud Build will automatically build a Docker image when the code merges on `master`.
+Google Cloud Build will automatically build a Docker image when the code merges on `main`.
 Logging to Google Cloud Run and deploy the latest image.